cleebp/csc-510-group-g/feb1/README.md

+#Feb1 Deliverable

-The folder that contains the PDF for the Feb1 deliverable.
+This folder contains the pdf and corresponding latex files for Group G’s Feb1 deliverable.